sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

 * *Bonding curve starts from the origin*: the price for a supply of 0 should be also 0.

-The first and second conditions can in principle solve the liquidity problem, because they ensure that buying and selling tokens is reversible with respecto to how much we have to pay or are payed.
-The third condition is particular to the fractional-reserve implementation, and the last one captures the intuition that the curve should start from 0.
+The first and second conditions can solve partially the liquidity problem, because they ensure that buying and selling tokens is reversible with respecto to buying and selling back tokens right away;
+and more generally, we are guaranteed that tokens always have always a price.
+The third condition is particular to the fractional-reserve implementation.
+The last one captures the intuition that the curve should start from 0.
 Now, let's see how to derive the bonding curve.

 ### Derivation of the bonding curve